Judith Revel

 Judith Revel (born 1966) is a French philosopher and translator.

-Biography
+Background, education, and career

-Daughter of the historian and former president of the EHESS Jacques Revel, former student of the Ecole Normale Supérieure de Fontenay-Saint-Cloud, Judith Revel is a specialist in contemporary French and Italian thought.
+Daughter of the historian and former president of the School for Advanced Studies in the Social Sciences (known as EHESS) Jacques Revel; former student of the École normale supérieure de Fontenay-Saint-Cloud (Agrégation, 1990), Judith Revel is a specialist in contemporary French and Italian thought.

-After a first PhD obtained in Italy, she obtained in France a PhD in Philosophy under the direction of Marcel Gauchet (EHESS, 2005).
-She was a lecturer at the Université Paris 1 Panthéon-Sorbonne, then Professor of Political Philosophy at the University Paris-Nanterre between 2014 and 2023 and head of the research team Sophiapol (Sociologie, philosophie, anthropologie politiques).
+After a first PhD obtained in Italy, in 2005 she completed a doctoral thesis at EHESS, in Philosophy under the direction of Marcel Gauchet.
+She was a lecturer at the Université Paris 1 Panthéon-Sorbonne, then Professor of Political Philosophy at the University Paris-Nanterre between 2014 and 2023 and member of the research team Sophiapol (Sociologie, philosophie, anthropologie politiques).
 Since 2023, she is Professor of French Contemporary Philosophy at the Université Paris 1 Panthéon-Sorbonne, and member of the Institut Universitaire de France.

-She is member of the Michel Foucault Center, and head of the scientific council of IMEC.
+She is member of the Michel Foucault Center.
+She presided over the scientific committee of the Collège international de philosophie (2013-2014).
+Since 2022, she presides over the scientific council of IMEC.
+She is also a member of the jury deciding the annual prizes presented by Les Rencontres Philosophiques de Monaco.

 She was married to Antonio Negri, the Italian philosopher, until his death in December 2023.